vele616/monorepo/packages/jobboard/website/content/jobs/communications-associate-wikimedia-foundation-bqfbL.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/wikimedia"
-summary: "Wikimedia Foundation intends to hire a new communications associate.
+summary: "Wikimedia Foundation intends to hire a new Communications Associate.
 If you have experience in developing and maintaining systems and documentation for projects with multiple moving parts and stakeholders, consider applying."
 summaryBackup: "To apply as a communications associate at Wikimedia Foundation, you preferably need to have some knowledge of: #socialmedia, #content, #operations."
-featured: 20
+featured: 8
 ---

 ## COMMUNICATIONS ASSOCIATE